rhowe20/Horiseon/README.md

 ![Links to Search Engine Optimization and Online Reputation Management](https://github.com/rhowe20/Horiseon/blob/main/images/mid-section.png)

-The "Social Media Marketing" link will then take you to the bottom of the pag.
+The "Social Media Marketing" link will then take you to the bottom of the page.

 ![Link to Social Media Marketing](https://github.com/rhowe20/Horiseon/blob/main/images/bottom-of-page.png)